openflighthpc/retype-documentation/Retype_Documentation/general_environment_usage/genders_and_pdsh/creating_genders.md

 icon: dot
 ---

-As mentioned on the previous page, the nodes group is created automatically.
 The process to create a group is as follows:

 First navigate to the genders file at `/opt/flight/etc/genders`, and open it with the editor of your choice